healthykitchen101/healthykitchen101.com/kettles/reviews/bella/bella-ceramic-kettle-14745.md

 *   Base (20%) - **6.0**/10

 The Bella Ceramic Gooseneck Electric Kettle has an aesthetically pleasing design encompassing its practical gooseneck spout.
-However, its ceramic carafe prevented it from having an LED ring to be seen in the dark and a mesh filter to remove limescale effectively.
+However, due to the  ceramic material there is no LED ring to light things up  in the dark nor is there a mesh filter to remove limescale.
 The kettle also cut some corners with the quality of its base.

 ### In the Box